 Here is a guide on building your own super soil.
-This organic super soil recipe is put together by “Temple Grower” who is a member of our cannabis growers forum.
+This recipe was put together by @TempleGrower, who is a member of our cannabis growers forum.

-Hey all, thought I’d post my general ‘super-soil’ recipe I’ve been using in my indoor gardens for a few years now with very excellent results.
+This is my general ‘super-soil’ recipe that I’ve been using in my indoor gardens for a few years now with very excellent results.

-It’s up to you what you like to use but, I try to stick with stuff as local as I can get it, and especially if you can make it yourself (e.g., compost, worm castings, potentially manure, etc.).
+It’s up to you what you like to use but, I try to stick with stuff as local as I can get it, and especially if you can make it yourself (e.g. compost, worm castings, potentially manure, etc.).
 I live in Saskatchewan so, the stores I use to source ingredients from are Peavey Mart, Home Hardware, Canadian Tire, Home Depot, Costco, etc., but preferably local garden shops/local farmers.

 My amended version is as follows: